Personnel – General

 An employee may decline to accept a transitional RTW plan.
 If the employee rejects the RTW offer, EWU will notify the employee’s claims manager at L&I of such rejection.
 Refusal to accept an approved plan may result in termination of workers’ compensation wage replacement benefits.

-- keep the CHRO updated on the progress of the injured employee;
+(2) keep the HR Consultant 1 updated on the progress of the injured employee;

-- meet with the employee and his/her work unit to explain the modified work, the employee’s restrictions and any temporary changes in the work unit during the RTW period; and,
+(4) meet with the employee and their work unit to explain the modified work, the employee’s restrictions and any temporary changes in the work unit during the RTW period; and,

-- take all reasonable measures to ensure the injured employee is not directed to perform work other than those duties approved in the RTW plan, unless the employee consents to the performance of such duties and such duties are approved in advance in writing by the employee’s attending physician.
+(5) take all reasonable measures to ensure the injured employee is not directed to perform work other than those duties approved in the RTW plan, unless the employee consents to the performance of such duties and such duties are approved in advance in writing by the employee’s medical provider.

-- carefully work within the attending physician’s restrictions;
+(4) carefully work within the medical provider’s restrictions; and,

-- immediately notify his or her supervisor if any of the assigned duties violate the restrictions imposed by his or her attending physicians.
-If the problem cannot be resolved with the supervisor, employees may contact the CHRO for further assistance; and,
+(5) immediately notify their supervisor if any of the assigned duties violate the restrictions imposed by their medical provider.
+If the problem cannot be resolved with the supervisor, employees may contact the Human Resources Consultant 1 for further assistance.